EffectsSDK/desktop-demo-samples/README.md

 **IPipeline::getDenoiseBackgroundState()** - return true if denoise is enabled, otherwise false.

+**IPipeline::enableLowLightAdjustment()** - enable the brightening effect.
+Low Light Adjustment enhances the brightness of a dark video.
+It is useful when the video has a darker environment.
+It's recommended to use together with Color Correction.

+**IPipeline::disableLowLightAdjustment()** - disable the brightening effect.

+**IPipeline::setLowLightAdjustmentPower()** - set the power of the brightening effect.
+Parameters:
+- **float power** - power could be from 0 to 1.
+Higher number -> brighter result.
+Default is 0.6.

+**IPipeline::getLowLightAdjustmentPower()** - get the power of the brightening effect.

 **IPipeline::process()** - return processed frame the same format with input (with all effects applied).
 In case of error, return NULL.
 Parameters:
 - **const IFrame\* input** - frame for processing.